hyperdriveguy/pokelds/CONTRIBUTING.md

     * Material __must__ be under a license where it can be used in the project, or permission from the copyright holder must be given
-    * A Creative Commons license (Other than the "No Derivative") is preferable
+    * A Creative Commons license (Other than the "No Derivative") is preferable, but not required
 4. Create a Pull Request on Github
 5. Pull Request will be accepted or rejected accordingly

 # Reporting a Bug

 Open an issue on the Issues page answering the following questions: